RajaGitHubRepo/hello-world/Angular_PrimeNG/Statistics_Example.md

 ## Parent component :
+## How to make labels and icons as a configurable attribute so that you can reuse the component.
 Below using the prime ng grid, but you can use flex grid to support the same.

 <div class="ui-g">